-The fair value of each employee option grant is estimated on the date of the grant using the Black-Scholes option-pricing model, however there were no stock option grants during the three months ended March 31, 2024.

-The expected stock price volatility for the Company's stock options was determined by the historical volatilities for industry peers and used an average of those volatilities.
+The fair value of each employee option grant is estimated on the date of the grant using the Black-Scholes option-pricing model.
+During the six months ended June 30, 2024, there were 11,373,730 options granted under the 2018 Plan with exercise prices ranging between \$0.381 and \$0.473.
+The expected stock price volatility for these 2018 option grants ranged between 95.06% and 95.90% and was determined by the historical volatilities for industry peers and used an average of those volatilities.
 The Company attributes the value of stock-based compensation to operations on the straight-line single option method.
 Risk free interest rates were obtained from U.S. Treasury rates for the applicable periods.
 The dividends assumptions was \$0 as the Company historically has not declared any dividends and does not expect to.
+The Company notes that the 118,709 forfeited stock options occurred during the six months ended June 30, 2024.
+These forfeitures were primarily due to the departure of the Chief Executive Officer of the XTI Aircraft Company division.